geocoder-php/Geocoder/README.md

 Unit Tests
 ----------

-To run unit tests, you'll need `cURL` and a set of dependencies you can install using Composer:
+In order to run the test suite, install the developement dependencies:

 ```
-composer install --dev
+$ composer install --dev
 ```

-Once installed, run the following command:
+Then, run the following command:

 ```
-phpunit
+$ phpunit
 ```

 You'll obtain some _skipped_ unit tests due to the need of API keys.